PRINCE2 is only suitable for use on projects, but how do we know if we have a project or if we have “business as usual” (BAU)?

 “A project is a temporary organization that is created for the purpose of delivering one or more business products according to an agreed Business Case”.
 This is the PRINCE2 definition of a project.
 It is helpful, but the definition is not always sufficient to help you judge if you have a project or a collection of tasks.
 Below you find some additional help.

 PRINCE2 Agile states that a project is a temporary situation, where a team is assembled to address a specific problem, opportunity or changes that is sufficiently difficult that it cannot be handled as “business as usual” (BAU).
-PRINCE2 Agile lists three characteristics of a project that differentiates it from BAU:
+PRINCE2 Agile lists four characteristics of a project that differentiates it from BAU:

 - A project is temporary

 Below is a table of the characteristics and some indicators to help judge if the task at hand should be organized as a project or “business as usual”.
 Before applying these indicators, you should make sure the scope and objectives are understood.
 If you don't understand the scope, you might misjudge the indicators.